paulohenrique64/amazon-playwright-search-automation-REST/README.md

 6. Use `/api/search/:keyword` enpoint for search a product
 7. Ready 🎉

-<strong>Tip:</strong> You can follow the automation steps by viewing the `page.png` photo during the process.
+<strong>Tip:</strong> You can view the `page.png` photo in backend for follow the automation steps during search process.

 ## :rocket: For more informations